rehierl/node-tree-outliner/3-5-0-design-6.md

 required to have any content nodes of its own.
 That is, the subsequent section may even be empty.

-Note that, under this perspective, sibling sections are seen to be unrelated with each other, which is consistent with the relation of a node tree, as there is no edge (i.e. an explicit relationship) that connects two nodes with each other.
+Note that, under this perspective, sibling sections are said to be unrelated with each other, which is consistent with the relation of a node tree, as there is no edge (i.e. an explicit relationship) that connects two nodes with each other.
 That is, under the relation of a tree, siblings are unrelated.
 However,